Discover our city, one neighbourhood at a time, with the best of where to eat, shop and what to do in Tseung Kwan O…

-Far from the hustle and bustle of the city but only a 30-minute MTR ride from Central, Tseung Kwan O is a great pet-friendly neighbourhood to explore if you’re looking to mix up your weekend plans.
-With endless dining options to discover and exercise parks where you can burn off your meal(s) afterwards, you can easily find activities to fill your day with around the area.
-Read on to find out what to do in TKO and where best to eat, drink and shop.
+A good distance from the hustle and bustle of the city but only a 30-minute MTR ride from Central, Tseung Kwan O is a great pet-friendly neighbourhood to explore if you’re looking to mix up your weekend plans.
+With endless dining options to discover and exercise parks where you can proceed to burn off your meal(s), you can easily find activities to fill your day with around the area.
+Read on to find out what to do in TKO and the best places to eat, drink and shop.

-Read more: Your Neighbourhood Guide To Sha Tin
+Read More: Your Neighbourhood Guide To Kennedy Town

 Chilli Lime strikes the perfect balance between “a dash of Pan-Asian cuisine and a pinch of modernity” to create spectacular mouth-watering fusion fare.
 Sample its extensive menu of fresh Thai, Indian, vegetarian and seafood dishes for a taste of Asia like you’ve never experienced before.

 Chilli Lime, Shop G07, G/F, Monterey Place, 23 Tong Chun Street, Tseung Kwan O, New Territories, Hong Kong, 2246 0055, www.chillilime.com.hk